 HAS MODERN TECHNOLOGY BECOME TOO ADVANCED FOR MOST RIDERS?
 You can buy an awfully good motorcycle now, which is great.
 Keep in mind that you can spend just as much money on a high-end mountain bike as a 450cc four-stroke, but you don’t have to pedal up the hill on a motorcycle.
 I don’t think the sport is too expensive for a weekend warrior who rides a few times a month.
 If you ride all the time and constantly need to replace tires and things like that, then it’s very costly.
 As for the technology, I was worried about electronic fuel injection.
 I figured there would be a lot of broken-down bikes in my shop.
 That didn’t happen.
 There’s actually less trouble with it than a carbureted bike.
 Down in Baja we have to use gas that isn’t very good.
 Electronic fuel injection handles the fuel no problem, and we actually get 20-30 percent better gas mileage.

 WHO IS THE MOST TALENTED RIDER YOU’VE EVER SEEN?
-You can choose yourself if you like.
+YOU CAN CHOOSE YOURSELF IF YOU LIKE?
 No, I’m not even close.
 Compared to the motocross guys I’m not even in the ballpark.
-James Stewart comes to mind.
-He has a lot of talent.
-Gosh, if he could just control himself a little bit and know when he should go fast or back it down a bit.
+James Stewart immediately comes to mind.
+He had a lot of talent.
+Gosh, if he have could just control himself a little bit and known when he should go fast or back it down a bit.
 Ken Roczen is very talented, too.
 Ryan Dungey and Ryan Villopoto also come to mind.
-Those last two are so determined to win.
-To me, the magic is in watching Stewart ride a track.
-He makes my heart pound.
+Those last two were so determined to win.
+To me, the magic was in watching Stewart ride a track.
+He made my heart pound.
 You haven’t experienced Supercross until you stand at ground level and watch what the top guys do.
 It’s unbelievable.